-Now that the Epcot International Food & Wine Festival has officially started, we’ve updated this menu with food photos, thoughts on value for money, best use of Disney Dining Plan snack credits, and more!
+Now that the Epcot International Food & Wine Festival has officially started, we’ve updated this menu with food photos, thoughts on value for money, and more!

 Here’s what you will find on the food menu this year at the China Global Marketplace:

-Now our photos and reviews of each item from the China Global Marketplace at the 2019 Epcot International Food & Wine Festival…
+Now our photos and reviews of each item from the China Global Marketplace at the 2020 Taste of Epcot International Food & Wine Festival…

 Wuxi Spareribs ($6.95) – We were pleasantly surprised by these ribs in China.
 They were tender, juicy, and the soy & ginger flavors were apparent in the tasty glaze.
 That made them something different from your regular Walt Disney World ribs, even if they’re still pretty safe.